-Completing a phase of low-intensity endurance training prepares the body for more intense work to come, adds Matt Bottrill of Matt Bottrill Performance Coaching, allowing you to sustainably build towards a higher peak of form.
+Completing a phase of low-intensity endurance training prepares the body for more intense work to come, adds Matt Bottrill of Matt Bottrill Performance Coaching, allowing you to build sustainably towards a higher peak of form.

 “Things like HIIT [High Intensity Interval Training] are the pillars of your future training blocks, which is how you’re going to get your peak performance,” he says.
 “But base training is about building those foundations so you can then take the load.”

 In terms of intensity, slow and steady is the name of the game – this is no smashfest around the local lanes, chasing KOM/QOMs on Strava.
-Base training rides should involve riding steady in zone two.
+Base training rides should involve riding steadily in zone two.

 What are the benefits of base training?

-Base training has three main benefits: to improve your aerobic efficiency, to improve your ability to use fat as a fuel source, and to provide a solid foundation of fitness on which to build your form.
+Base training has three main benefits: to improve your aerobic efficiency; to improve your ability to use fat as a fuel source and to provide a solid foundation of fitness on which to build your form.

 Let’s take a closer look at the physiological impact on your body and how that will set you up for the season to come.

 “Base training improves your endurance, so you’re able to cycle at a lower percentage of your VO2 max,” says Rowe.

 As a result, you’ll be able to produce the same wattage from less effort, he adds.
 Put simply, this will enable you to ride faster before becoming fatigued.

 Base training has other benefits beyond your effort-to-output ratio.
 “It enables you to cycle more aerobically, using more fat as opposed to carbohydrates as a fuel source,” adds Rowe.